raspberrypilearning/invent-project-template/en/step_6.md

 Mistakes are powerful.
 Mistakes are empowering.

-What mistakes did you make and how did they help you create your ... <mark>free text answer, 3 characters possibly</mark>
+What mistakes did you make and how did they help you create your ... ?
 --- /task ---

 ### Now you are (the author of a digital book)!